GENEVA: GENErating and Visualizing branching narratives using LLMs: Abstract

 \section{Abstract}

 Dialogue-based Role Playing Games (RPGs) require powerful storytelling.
 The narratives of these may take years to write and typically involve a large creative team.
-In this work, we demonstrate the potential of large generative text models to assist this process. \textbf{GRIM}, a prototype \textbf{GR}aph-based \textbf{I}nteractive narrative visualization system for ga\textbf{M}es, generates a rich narrative graph with branching storylines that match a high-level narrative description and constraints provided by the designer.
-Game designers can interactively edit the graph by automatically generating new sub-graphs that fit the edits within the original narrative and constraints.
-We illustrate the use of \textbf{GRIM} in conjunction with GPT-4, generating branching narratives for four well-known stories with different contextual constraints.\footnote{A website for \href{https://narrative.msr-emergence.com/}{Visualizing Generated Narratives}}
+In this work, we demonstrate the potential of large generative text models to assist this process. \textbf{GENEVA}, a prototype tool, generates a rich narrative graph with branching and reconverging storylines that match a high-level narrative description and constraints provided by the designer.
+A large language model (LLM), GPT-4, is used to generate the branching narrative and to render it in a graph format in a two-step process.
+We illustrate the use of GENEVA in generating new branching narratives for four well-known stories under different contextual constraints.
+This tool has the potential to assist in game development, simulations, and other applications with game-like properties.